Jennifer Horvath, Ed.D.

 Woodford County Public Schools

 I was blown away by the power of his words.
 As a teacher leader and member of the teacher leadership movement, educators around the US are trying to create change in education, we take risks and ask questions and find solutions to problems that seem impossible.
 What is staggering is that Matthew did all of these things on his own.
 He had mentors and other educators that guided him on his journey, but he had the courage to take a risk, to be the change, to develop the solution.
 Matthew saw a deficit in education in the professional development realm and created an avenue that would be meaningful to all teachers.
-He created the Bluegrass Center for Teaching Quality and has provided so many opportunities for teachers around the state, all because he saw a need and decided to be the change, which has impacted professional development for teachers around Kentucky.
 Matthew’s story is inspirational and speaks to the hearts of educators.
 His words ignite a spark that allow teachers to believe that they can also be change makers in their buildings, districts and beyond.
 He reminds us that teachers have a voice worth sharing and shows us how educators can be the change we all want to see in the teaching world.